WinWarbler Logging

 Some information can be directly captured from decoded data by double-clicking on received words in a PSK receive pane or RTTY receive pane.
 Double-clicking a received callsign, for example, will place that callsign in the QSO Info panel's Call textbox, and initialize many items:

-Manually keying a callsign into the Call textbox and then striking the Enter or Tab keys will also perform the above actions.
+Manually keying a callsign into the Call textbox and then striking the Enter or Tab keys will also perform the above actions; if the Ctrl key is depressed while striking the Enter key, all QSO info panel textboxes except the callsign textbox will be cleared.

-Clicking the ? button to the right of the Call textbox's caption will direct DXKeeper (if running) to do the following with the station whose callsign is shown in the Call textbox:
+If DXKeeper is running, a ? button will be present to the right of the Call textbox's caption.
+Clicking this ? button invokes the Lookup operation, which performs several actions referencing the station whose callsign is shown in the Call textbox:

 Double-clicking a textbox's caption will direct DXKeeper (if running) to filter its log page display to show only QSOs that match the textbox's value, and underline that caption for 1 second.
 For example, double-click the word QTH in the QSO Info panel when the QTH textbox contains Miami will direct DXKeeper to filter its log page display to show only QSOs whose QTH is Miami.

 To indicate that a QSO has started, click the QSO info panel's Begin button; the start time will appear in the panel caption.
-If set QSO start when RST received is enabled, entering a received signal report in the rst R textbox will automatically start the QSO, whether this is done manually, by double-clicking on a received signal report, or because Contest Mode or initialize RST items to 59/599 are enabled.
-Executing a macro containing the <RSTsent> or <TX_serial_number> command will also start a QSO.
+If set QSO start when RST received is enabled, entering a received signal report in the rst R textbox will automatically set the QSO's start time (if not already set), whether this is done via keystroke or, by double-clicking on a received signal report.
+Executing a macro containing the <RSTsent> or <TX_serial_number> command will also set the QSO's start time.
+To update the QSO's start time, click the Begin button again.

-To indicate that a QSO has ended, click the QSL info panel's End button; the end time will appear in the panel caption.
+To indicate that a QSO has ended, click the QSO info panel's End button; the end time will appear in the panel caption.

-Double-clicking or striking the Enter key in the Grid textbox directs DXView to display the specified gridsquare's location.
-Depressing the CTRL key while double-clicking the Grid textbox directs DXView to display the specified gridsquare's location and rotate the antenna to the short-path heading; depressing the ALT key while double-clicking the Grid textbox directs DXView to display the specified gridsquare's location and rotate the antenna to the long-path heading.
+Double-clicking or striking the Enter key in the Grid 1 textbox directs DXView to display the specified gridsquare's location.
+Depressing the Ctrl key while double-clicking the Grid 1 textbox directs DXView to display the specified gridsquare's location and rotate the antenna to the short-path heading; depressing the Alt key while double-clicking the Grid 1 textbox directs DXView to display the specified gridsquare's location and rotate the antenna to the long-path heading.

 Clicking the Log button also ends the QSO, and checks the information contained in QSO info panel's textboxes and selectors.
 Errors or omissions are flagged by flashing the offending item's caption in red font; the flag invalid callsigns and require DXCC options are considered when identifying errors and omissions.
 If no errors or omissions are found, the information to be logged is recorded in the minilog and sent to DXKeeper, if running.
-If Contest Mode is disabled and the don't log contest, TX#, or RX# if contest mode setting is disabled, values for Contest, TX#, and RX# are not recorded with the QSO.
-Depressing the CTRL key while clicking the Log button directs DXKeeper to immediately upload the information to eQSL.cc ; alternatively, checking the upload to eQSL.cc when logging box directs DXKeeper to upload each QSO as it is logged.
+If Contest Mode is disabled and the don't log contest, TX#, or RX# if contest mode setting is disabled, values from the Contest selector and the TX#, and RX# textboxes are not recorded with the QSO.
+Depressing the Ctrl key while clicking the Log button directs DXKeeper to immediately upload the information to eQSL.cc ; alternatively, checking the upload to eQSL.cc when logging box directs DXKeeper to upload each QSO as it is logged.
+Checking the upload to LotW when logging box directs DXKeeper to upload each QSO to LotW as it is logged.
+Checking the upload to Club Log when logging box directs DXKeeper to upload each QSO to Club Log as it is logged.
 To prepare for the next QSO, WinWarbler then clears all QSO info items except Freq and, if Contest Mode is enabled, TX#.
-You can clear the QSO info items without logging a QSO by clicking the X button in the QSO info panel's upper right corner.

 Callsigns not containing at least one letter and one number are considered invalid unless flag invalid callsigns is disabled.